osgmarketplace/resonance-webapp-docs/docs/apis/demander-apis/catalog-api/catalog-api-concepts.md

 # Catalog API Overall Concepts

-The Catalog API is where all of the Product data is interacted with on the Demander side.
+The Catalog API is where all of the Product data is interacted with on the DemandHQ side.
 You could consider this the Product domain, but it includes other items as well, like managing Storefront visibility and static content like Product Videos and Images.

 ## Storefronts